-- The District has an estimate of the canopy coverage of the municipality; however, a detailed inventory (numbers, species) does not exist. - Council would like to see this improved. - The role of transit should be given greater consideration as it can deliver significant reductions in GHG's through nominal increases in ridership. - Policies, programs, grants and volunteer opportunities should be better promoted. - Using the video screen in the Hall's foyer and other facilities (i.e. community and recreation centres) would be a great start. - The new targets and accelerated actions are great; however, more still needs to be done. - More information, engagement, partners and resources will help to bring community together - discourse based on facts, not hyperbole - if we are to succeed.
+- The District has an estimate of the total number of trees through a canopy count; however, a detailed inventory (numbers, species) does not exist. - Council would like to see this improved. - The role of transit should be given greater consideration as it can deliver significant reductions in GHG's through nominal increases in ridership. - Policies, programs, grants and volunteer opportunities should be better promoted. - Using the video screen in the Hall's foyer would be a great start. - The new targets and accelerated actions are great; however, more still needs to be done. - More information, engagement, partners and resources will help to bring community together - discourse based on facts, not hyperbole - if we are to succeed.